bmei/datasciencecoursera/GettingCleaningData/project/CodeBook.md

 5) The average of each variable for each activity and each subject was computed; and

-6) The results of step 5) were output as an indepenent tidy data file named output_tidy_data.txt
+6) The results of step 5) were output as an indepenent tidy data file named output_tidy_data.txt.